-Eustachian tube dysfunction (ETD) and middle ear barotrauma (MEB) remain the 2 most common complications of SCUBA diving, commercial diving, and clinical hyperbaric oxygen treatment (HBO).
+Eustachian tube dysfunction (ETD) and middle ear barotrauma (MEB) remain the two most common complications of SCUBA diving, commercial diving, and clinical hyperbaric oxygen treatment (HBO).
 Reported incidence rates vary between 4.1% to 91%.
-In 1944, Dr. Teed studied the presence of MEB in US Navy divers during submarine escape training.
+In 1944, Dr. Teed studied the presence of MEB in U.S. Navy divers during submarine escape training.
 Tympanic membrane (TM) pressure-related pathology became apparent during the course of those exercises and examinations.
 Dr. Teed evaluated the trainees with otoscopic visualization following hyperbaric exposures in the submarine escape tower.

 An increase in atmospheric or hydrostatic pressure effects only the air-containing spaces of the body.
 The middle ear space is most commonly affected.
 While most minor TM barotrauma heals rapidly and uneventfully, major trauma, such as a perforation of the TM, may take weeks or months to heal.
 Major TM barotrauma is likely associated with permanent complications such as hearing loss.
 This is why prevention and recognition of ETD and MEB remain important when evaluating and treating a pressure-related injury.

-A complete discussion of inner ear anatomy is outside the scope of this topic, however, its relationship and connection to middle ear anatomy and MEB, as a cause of inner ear barotrauma, will be considered.
+A complete discussion of inner ear anatomy is outside the scope of this topic.
+However, its relationship and connection to middle ear anatomy and MEB, as a cause of inner ear barotrauma, will be considered.
 This paper will focus on the anatomy of the external ear canal, TM, and middle ear space and how increased ambient pressure produces ETD and MEB.
 Inner ear barotrauma (IEB) and its complications will be discussed as relating to MEB.

 The outside portion of the ear is called the pinna and composed primarily of ridged cartilage covered by skin, leading to the external auditory meatus, or the opening to the external auditory canal.
 The external ear canal is composed of two-thirds cartilage laterally and one-third bone medially, the entire circumference covered by skin.
 The external ear canal extends toward and ends at the TM.
 Otoscopy directly and easily visualizes the external ear canal and TM.
 Visualization of the TM may be obstructed if the canal holds impacted cerumen.
 Cerumen needs to be disimpacted to facilitate visualization of the TM (and to facilitate middle ear equalization).

 A significant consideration is that all external auditory canals are not anatomically identical and elicit slight variations.
-This is true when observing the appearance of the superficial landmarks including differences in skin color, vascular formations, vascular prominence, and different cartilaginous and bony configurations and shapes.
+This is true when observing the appearance of the superficial landmarks, including differences in skin color, vascular formations, vascular prominence, and different cartilaginous and bony configurations and shapes.
 Some patients may exhibit superficial changes related to prior trauma of the external ear canal and TM.

-Behind the TM are 3 bony ossicles located in the middle ear space.
+Behind the TM are three bony ossicles located in the middle ear space.
 They are known as the malleus, incus, and the stapes.
 The umbo is the distal portion of the malleus and connects the bony ossicles to the TM.
 It is an expected anatomical finding on otoscopy and easily visualized.
 Other ossicles are visible when favorable anatomical conditions are present, such as a transparent TM.
 The stapes connects the ossicles to the oval window leading into the inner ear apparatus.

-These bones are important in the manufacture of sound.
+These bones are important in the transmission of sound.
 Sound waves travel via the external auditory canal to the TM.
 TM vibrations are then carried through the bony ossicular chain and terminate at the oval window.
 The last and third bone is known as the stapes, and it abuts the oval window.
-The stapes moves in and out against the thin membrane of the oval window causing vibration and turbulence of the perilymph fluid producing a wave of motion.
+The stapes moves in and out against the thin membrane of the oval window, causing vibration and turbulence of the perilymph fluid, producing a wave of motion.
 The turbulence of the perilymph continues to the scala tympani and on to the round window where sound pressure is dissipated.
 This dissipation of pressure at the round window becomes an important factor in inner ear barotrauma.